Aims

 No tool is right for everyone.
 Here's where Pippit may be the stronger pick.

-• You sell heavily on TikTok Shop and want native publishing/scheduling and analytics built in.
+• You sell on TikTok Shop and want native publishing and scheduling built in.

-• You want fast link-to-video from a product URL with minimal setup.
+• You want fast link-to-video from a product URL with little setup.

 Frequently asked questions